JonasFortes12/smart-alarm-clock-with-FreeRTOS/README.md

         ├── Services
 ```
 ### FreeRTOS Integration
+> [!NOTE]
-The FreeRTOS library was added to this project by copying the kernel content from the [official repository](https://github.com/FreeRTOS/FreeRTOS-Kernel).
+> The FreeRTOS library was added to this project by copying the kernel content from the [official repository](https://github.com/FreeRTOS/FreeRTOS-Kernel).

 ## Current Features